Return Day will mark its 200th anniversary on Thursday.

 The Mayor’s Hatchet Toss, featuring a hatchet-throwing competition among Sussex County’s mayors will be held outside the Old Courthouse on South Bedford Street at 11 a.m., followed by the Return Day parade, which kicks off at Sussex Central High School at 1:30 p.m.

-The official ceremonies begin at 3:45 p.m. and culminate with Town Crier and former Georgetown mayor Layton Johnson’s reading of the returns, followed by the ox roast feast.
+Page 2 of 2 - The official ceremonies begin at 3:45 p.m. and culminate with Town Crier and former Georgetown mayor Layton Johnson’s reading of the returns, followed by the ox roast feast.

 3 Return Day is rain or shine